 Remote Visiting Hours

-All remote visits must be scheduled at least one day in advance and can be scheduled up to three weeks in advance.
-Same-day visits cannot be scheduled.
+Remote visits may be scheduled two hours in advance and can be scheduled up to three weeks in advance.
 Remote visits are offered seven days a week during the following hours:

 Inmates may have a maximum account balance of $200.
 Funds must be submitted by Thursday for commissary orders to be placed on Friday mornings.
 There are three options for leaving funds: